CarbonPackages/Carbon.Condition/README.md

 | `needAllProperties` | `true`        | If set to `true`, **all** properties have to be set.
 If it set to `false` only **one** property is needed |
 | `backend`           | `true`        | If set to `true`, the value is always return `true` in backend context                                    |
 | `live`              | `false`       | If set to `true`, the value is always return `true` in live context                                       |

-## Installation

-`Carbon.Condition` is available via packagist.
-Add `"carbon/condition" : "^1.0"`
-to the require section of your composer.json or run `composer require carbon/condition`.

 ## License